Host a citizenship ceremony

 - The facility (including washrooms) must be wheelchair-accessible.

-- A separate dressing room should be available for the Presiding Officer and the Clerk of the Court.
+- A separate dressing room should be available for the Presiding Official and the Clerk of the ceremony.

 - A separate meeting room for the pre-ceremony briefing of new citizens is preferable.

-- A separate meeting room should be made available for platform guests.
+- A separate meeting room should be made available for special guests.